DelphiWorlds/Kastri/Readme.md

 Support for sending SMS messages on Android and iOS

+#### Sound Player

+For playing short sounds such as audio effects in games.
+Support for Android, iOS and macOS

 #### Speech Recognition

 Android and iOS implementations for speech-to-text services.
 On Android, the actual speech API is used, rather than via Intents